Types of Offset Printing | A Comprehensive Guide [2024]

 Offset printing remains a dominant force in the printing industry, renowned for its ability to produce high-quality prints at scale.
 But beneath the umbrella term “offset printing” lies different types of offset printing, each with its pros and cons.

-Whether you own a printing business or are a layman who wants to learn types of offset printing, you have come to the right place for the printing guru
+Whether you own a printing business or are a layman who wants to learn types of offset printing, you have come to the right place for the printing expert.

 Let’s wear your fancy glasses to delve into the different types of offset printing, equipping you with the knowledge to choose the most suitable method for your next project.